Brainiacs, geniuses, and trivia geeks: Want to show off your smarts for a national audience by spouting off some knowledge in the form of a question?

 It’s the first step in the contestant recruitment process for Jeopardy!, which also includes an in-person audition for producers for those who score highly on the online test.

-If you think you’ve got the smarts to get on the show and maybe be the next Ken Jennings or Austin Rogers (that NYC bartender who made headlines last fall for his winning streak and quirky behavior), we’ve got all the info you’ll need to know about this week’s test.
+If you think you’ve got the smarts to get on the show and maybe be the next James Holzhauer or Ken Jennings (who won the Jeopardy!
+The Greatest of All Time tournament earlier this month), we’ve got all the info you’ll need to know about the latest online test.

 Keep in mind, you can only take one of ‘em, so be prepared.
 Speaking of which …

-Try the practice test: There’s a 30-question version of the online test on the Jeopardy! site that mimics the experience, albeit with less questions.
+site that mimics the experience (albeit with fewer questions).
 It’s a good way to familiarize yourself with the actual format and gauge your smarts.

 There’s also the daily J!6 game, where you pick six Jeopardy!-style categories that cover pop culture and general knowledge and answer a single question from each.

 You could also surf through the J!
-Archive, an exhaustive online compendium of every single episode of the modern version of Jeopardy! that’s aired since 1984, as well as every single answer that Alex has asked about over the last 34 years.
+Archive, an exhaustive online compendium of every single episode of the modern version of Jeopardy! that’s aired since 1984, including every answer that Trebek has asked about over the last 34 years.
 (Every.
 Single.
 Question.)
 Since Jeopardy! producers are known to repeat categories and answers on occasion, it wouldn’t be a bad idea.

 A “Launch the Test” button will then appear, which launch a new window where the test will occur.
 If it’s within an hour of test time, a countdown clock will then be visible and let you know how long until the test begins.
 Fittingly, the Jeopardy! theme will start playing during the last 30 seconds.

-Don’t worry about spelling: According to producers, proper spelling isn’t a requirement for scoring a right answer on the test.
+According to producers, proper spelling isn’t a requirement for scoring the right answer on the test.
 So it’s cool if you can’t remember the correct spelling of Tchaikovsky, Dashiell Hammett, or antidisestablishmentarianism.

 In other words, don’t sweat the typos.